yellowcrayon/yellowcrayon.github.io/index.md

 ### Science and Engineering

 I love to build things and understand how things work.
-I received my Bachelor of Mechanical Engineering degree at the University of Minnesota in Minneapolis, and I am now working on a [PhD in Mechanical Engineering at UCSB](https://me.ucsb.edu/valentinelab/labmembers.htm).
+I received my Bachelor of Mechanical Engineering degree at the University of Minnesota in Minneapolis, and recently completed a [PhD in Mechanical Engineering at UCSB](https://me.ucsb.edu/valentinelab/labmembers.htm).

 #### Experience